I Tell Stories.

 Who is your inspiration?

-The creators who've influenced me include: Don Winslow for deeply complex characters and engaging story structure; Lee Childs for thrilling pace; Stephen King for exceptional originality; Meg Gardiner for describing a scene the most details yet with the least amount of words; Pat Conroy for elegant language; Elmore Leonard for effective minimalism; Vince Flynn for detail development; Thomas Harris for freak appeal; James Patterson for rapid dialogue.
-I completely dig Jack Carr for his vast (and real) knowledge of military details.
+The creators who influence me: Don Winslow for deeply complex characters and engaging story structure; Lee Childs for thrilling pace; Stephen King for exceptional originality; Meg Gardiner for describing a scene the most details yet with the least amount of words; Pat Conroy for elegant language; Elmore Leonard for effective minimalism; Vince Flynn for detail development; Thomas Harris for freak appeal; James Patterson for rapid dialogue.
+I completely dig Jack Carr for his vast & real military knowledge.
 I recently discovered Robert Crais.
-Elsewhere, I enjoy Gary Vaynerchuck for motivation & marketing, and Wayne Dyer for inspiration.
+Also, I enjoy Gary Vaynerchuck for marketing, and Wayne Dyer for inspiration.

 WHAT'S YOUR BEST ADVICE TO WRITERS?